 1. Warm up appropriately.
-If you exercise on a regular basis or actively participate in a sport, shoveling snow may seem like no big deal.
+If you exercise regularly or actively participate in a sport, shoveling snow may seem like no big deal.
 However, warming up is critical to preventing injuries.
 Cold weather makes muscles, ligaments, and tendons tighten.
-Engage in light exercises and gentle stretching prior to shoveling.
+Engage in light exercises and gentle stretching before shoveling.

 2. Don’t jump out of bed.
-Often times, storms dump several inches of snow overnight causing a rough start to the morning.
+Often, storms dump several inches of snow overnight, causing a rough start to the morning.
 If you’re responsible for shoveling snow in your household, never jump out of bed and immediately start shoveling.
 Most heart attacks occur in the morning, so wait at least 30 minutes before shoveling.

 3. Don’t shovel after dinner.
-As a homeowner, this is something I’ve done often over the years.
+As a homeowner, I’ve often done this over the years.
 In fact, I sometimes considered shoveling snow as a license to eat.
 After all, you need energy to shovel, right?
-To aid in digestion, blood is diverted from your heart to your stomach.
-Because vigorous activity can put additional strain on your body, its’s best to wait at least 30 minutes before shoveling.
-By waiting you can also help avoid heartburn or unexpected reflux.
+To aid digestion, blood is diverted from your heart to your stomach.
+Because vigorous activity can put additional strain on your body, it’s best to wait at least 30 minutes before shoveling.
+By waiting, you can also help avoid heartburn or unexpected reflux.

 4. Avoid drinking alcohol.
 Drinking alcohol before shoveling can affect your balance and judgment and can give you the sensation of being warm.

 5. Take frequent breaks.
 Shoveling snow is an aerobic exercise.
 Shoveling heavy snow can increase your heart rate and blood pressure.
 If you’re feeling winded, take a break.
-This would also be a good time to drink some water.
+This would also be an excellent time to drink some water.

 6. Avoid lifting more than you can handle.
-Shoveling snow is hard work and isn’t a lot of fun.
-To get the job done quicker you may be tempted to lift more snow than you can handle.
+Shoveling snow is hard work and isn’t much fun.
+To get the job done quicker, you may be tempted to lift more snow than you can handle.
 Lifting heavy amounts of snow can cause your blood pressure to rise.
 It’s best to lift smaller amounts of snow or to simply push it.

 7. If you have a snowblower, use it.
 In the past, I’ve used shoveling as my workout routine.
 However, as I mature, I realize it’s best for me and my body to use my snowblower.
 There’s a lot of sidewalk to clear when you live on a corner lot in a city subdivision.